Italian Year 2 (Lower Intermediate) Short Courses

 This Italian Year 2 Lower Intermediate course enables students to communicate with more variation and fluency to feel confident in most everyday situations with Italian native speakers.
 It also aims to broaden understanding of the Italian culture and way of life.

-If you missed an October enrolment and you already have some knowledge of Italian, you can join the class in Term 2 or 3 but you will need to have your Italian level assessed.
-You can either do this by contacting us on 020 7040 8268 or by checking your level using our online guidelines.
+If you missed an October enrolment and you already have some knowledge of Italian, you can join the Italian Intermediate class in Term 2 or 3 but you will need to have your level assessed.
+You can do this by checking your level using our online guidelines.

 |Start Date||Start Time||Duration||Cost||Course Code||Apply|

 |Thursday 5 October 2017||18:30 - 20:30||10 classes over 1 term||£235.00 (Term 1)||CS1822||Apply Now|

 |Thursday 18 January 2018||18:30 - 20:30||10 classes over 1 term||£235.00 (Term 2)||CS1822||Apply Now|